 Tried and trueThe ‘Colourwave’ petunias started a petunia revolution when they romped onto the scene in the mid nineties, flowering continuously for six to nine months.
 Still a top choice among gardeners internationally, they keep on getting better.
 Check out the colour range at www.colourwave.co.nz

-Recently released ‘Happitunia’ petunias are another highly successful strain of fuss-free, perpetual summer bloomers.
-They include the top-rated ‘Bubblegum’ series in shades of pink and white.
+The top-rated ‘Bubblegum’ series of fuss-free, perpetual summer bloomers in shades of pink and white are possibly the best on the market.
 These super vigorous, low- maintenance plants are great landscape or basket fillers, reaching 40-60cm tall and covering at least 60cm in diameter.
 The Bubblegum petunias are truly perennial and will last for about 3 years in pots or planted in the garden.
 They will take a light frost, although in colder climates they’re best in tubs to survive the winter.
-Another Happitunia is the unique ‘Pretty Much Picasso’ with bright violet flowers edged lime green.
-Find out more at www.aussiewinners.com.au.

-The very latest ‘Crazytunias’ are set apart by their vigorous yet tight, chunky growth habit and their uniquely beautiful colours, including darkest unfading ‘Black Mamba’.
-Read more on page 20 or go to www.gardeningsolutionz.co.nz
+‘Crazytunias’ are set apart by their vigorous yet tight, chunky growth habit and their uniquely beautiful colours, including darkest unfading ‘Black Mamba’, 'Passion Punch', and new for 2021, 'Tiki Torch', 'Cherry Jubilee' and 'Pulse'.

-The dainty bell flowers of the Calibrachoas are, for all intents and purposes, mini petunias.
-They are however classified as a separate plant species, albeit very closely related.
-Calibrachoas are known variously as ‘Millionbells’, ‘Superbells’, and ‘Sunbells’.
-The small flowers, just a few centimetres wide are produced in teaming hundreds completely smothering their strong spreading plants with attractive small leaves.
+The dainty bell flowers of the Calibrachoas are mini petunias but are classified as a separate plant species.
+Calibrachoas are also known as ‘Millionbells’, ‘Superbells’, and ‘Sunbells’.
+The small flowers, just a few centimetres wide, are produced in teeming hundreds, completely smothering the strong spreading plants.
 Like their larger flowered cousins they are long blooming, sun loving and highly weather tolerant.
-Superbells collection from Aussie Winners features more than ten colours with new ones released every year.
-Find out more on page x and at www.aussiewinners.com.au.
+See the full range of Calibrachoa colours at www.enrichwithnature.co.nz

 Crossing Petunia with Calibrachoa to combine the best qualities of each has resulted in the SuperCal Petchoas.
 These plants combine large flowers with small, non-sticky leaves on a vigorous heat tolerant plant that is more cold tolerant than most petunias.
 Dubbed the ‘all-weather’ petunias, SuperCals grow about 30cm tall by 40cm wide.
 Strong roots minimise disease problems.